brianlee376/12740-Final-Project/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### Introduction
+Write a brief summary of your project

+### Motivation
+Motivate the problem you plan to address
+Why is the problem you are addressing important or interesting?

+### Goals
+What are you going to achieve by the end of the project specifically?

+### For Progress Report
+## Current Progress
+Summarize what you have done so far
+Highlights: In particular, articulate thing(s) you have learned / solved outside of what was taught in class
+## Problems Encountered
+Articulate the problems you have encountered
+This section is of the most importance in the progress report.
+It not only give the TA information on what help you may need, and also encourages you to think deeper about your problems.
+## Future Plan
+Describe what you plan to do in the next two weeks

+### Methodology
+## Phenomena of Interest
+Describe the physical phenomena of interest, e.g. physical principles, static and dynamic behavior, and signal characteristics
+## Sensor(s) Used
+Describe the sensor(s) you used, e.g. physical principles, static and dynamic behavior, and signal characteristics
+## Signal Conditioning and Processing
+Describe the signal conditioning and processing procedures

+### Experiments and Results
+Describe the experiments you did and present the results; Use tables and plots if possible

+### Discussion
+Discuss the insights from the project